-Initial judging to find the Chester Food and Drink Festival Sausage Champions for 2018 were held at The University of Chester, Now Food Centre last week with 3 finalists in both the best plain Sausage and best flavoured Sausage, decided.
+Initial judging to find the Chester Food and Drink Festival Sausage Champions 2019 will be held at The University of Chester, Now Food Centre, with 3 finalists in both the best plain Sausage and best flavoured Sausage, to be decided.

 In a twist to this year’s event Festival Organiser, Briony Wilson also entered, in the plain Sausage category, a mass produced sausage to be blind tasted by the panel of experts to see how it rated against the best Sausage makers in Cheshire and North Wales and she was stunned with the results as she explains

 “I had seen an advertisement on television where a Sausage maker was claiming they were the nations favourite sausage and given that we had 8 judges with over 50 years tasting experience on a panel I thought I would see just how the so, called nations favourite rated against our brilliant sausage makers.
 The result was that the nations favourite was the least favourite by a very long way and the comments from the judges included “tasted like paste”, “just awful” and “totally wrong”.
 It was a glowing endorsement for the quality of sausage making by our local butchers and it proved categorically that the humble sausage really is a thing of great enjoyment when done well.
 Our judges commented that this year was a triumph in terms of quality and taste and that their task was harder than ever.
 Our finalists truly are very good at what they do”

 A panel of 8 judges led by Chairman and four-time winner Steve Vaughan of Vaughans Butchers and including Izzy Grey of We Love Cheshire, sausage expert Michael Muter, Now Food Centre’s Jeff George, Professor Evans and Dee 106.3 presenter Gavin Matthews, deliberated in a blind tasting over sausages from right across Cheshire and North Wales.